DeepRegNet/DeepReg/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-DeepReg is an open-source toolkit for research in medical image registration using deep learning.
+**DeepReg is an open-source toolkit for research in medical image registration using deep learning.**

 The current version bases on TensorFlow 2.
 This toolkit contains implementations for unsupervised- and weaky-supervised algorithms with their combinations and variants, with a practical focus on diverse clinical applications, as in provided examples.

 This is still under development.
 However, some functionalities can be accessed already.

-## Quick start
+## Quick Start

 - Create a new virtual environment using [Anaconda](https://docs.anaconda.com/anaconda/install/) /